 Class Compliant and Open Source Development Kit

 QuNeo works with USB, MIDI or OSC and will communicate with your favorite music software environments right out of the box.
-More advanced users and programmers can use the development kit and API to create their own code to respond to QuNeo's sensor data.
+More advanced you and programmers can use the development kit and API to create your own code to respond to QuNeo's sensor data.
 Hack away to control your world in ways never before possible!

 Keith Mcmillen warrants its products to be free from defects for 90 days from the date of purchase.